-Little Florence C. was besieging her fair er to take her to visit her grandmother, portuning he mid: "It costs \$10 or see ye go to see grandma, Florance, don't grow on every bush."
-"Nel do \$10 grandmas grow on every bush, swared the little girl promptly, and logic was convincing.
+Little Florence C. was besieging her father to take her to visit her grandmother, who lived some miles distant.
+To get rid of her importuning he said: "It costs \$10 every time we go to see grandma, Florance, and \$10 don't grow on every bush."
+"Neither do \$10 grandmas grow on every bush," an. swered the little girl promptly, and her logic was convincing.
 They went.